FirmaChain/whitepaper/README.md

 # Whitepaper
-This repository is FirmaChain Whitepaper from FirmaChain. (https://firmachain.org)
+This repository is FIRMACHAIN Whitepaper from FIRMACHAIN. (https://firmachain.org)

 ---